xdsopl/dwt/README.md

-### Playing with lossy image compression based on the discrete wavelet transformation
+### Playing with lossy and lossless image compression based on the discrete wavelet transformation

 Quick start: